 Countertechnique is a registered trademark and can only be taught by certified teachers.

-The CTTT program takes places every second year.
-Generally, about five to eight aspirant teachers are admitted to every program.
-The next CTTT will take place from 3-14 August 2016 in Melbourne, Australia.
-For detailed information on the content and requirements for participation in the CTTT 2016, please check the CTTT 2016 webpage, download the CTTT 2016 FAQ Sheet or the CTTT 2016 Expression of Interest Form.
+The CTTT program takes places every year.
+Generally, about 8 aspirant teachers are admitted to every program.
+The next CTTT will take place from 12-24 August 2022 in Amsterdam.